 Check valves come in many types, and installation will vary based on what you buy.
 The Watts LF7RU2-2, for example, can be installed both horizontally and vertically.
 Many valves can be installed yourself, and more complex units will likely require the help of a plumber.
 You should check the documentation of your check valve for specific installation instructions.
 Here are some general check valve installation guidelines.

-• Ensure check valves are installed in the correct flow direction.
-If installed backwards, increased pressure can cause damage.
+- Ensure check valves are installed in the correct flow direction.
+If installed backward, increased pressure can cause damage.

 Immediately after installation, you can expect a small amount of water to come out of your backflow prevention device.
 If your backflow preventer drips constantly, there is a leak that needs to be addressed.